wu99lin/generator-syp-andy/README.md

 ### Installation for Devs

-As Andy is a Yeoman plugin, it's mandatory to install first Yeoman if you didn't do it before:
+As SypAndy is a Yeoman plugin, it's mandatory to install first Yeoman if you didn't do it before:

 ```
 $ npm install -g yo